dkarunakaran/mlops-light-workflow/README.md

 ## Continous Integration (CI)

 This is done in github Actions.
-The config stored stored in .github/workflows/publish_build_containerize.yaml
+The config stored in .github/workflows/publish_build_containerize.yaml

 We define the following content in Makefile to install, lint, and test